RiccardoRuggieri/randomODE/README.md

 # Random Neural ODEs (rNODE)

 This repository contains the implementation of **Random Neural ODEs (rNODE)**, a subclass of neural ordinary differential equations (NODEs) designed to incorporate stochasticity directly into the vector fields while remaining compatible with classical ODE solvers.
+The project was part of the course 'Numerical Methods for Mathematical Finance' held at University of Verona in the winter semester 2024/2025.

 ## Repository Structure